SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Problem Statement

 \subsection{Threat Model}

-We consider an adversarial environment where a subset of the nodes, $\mathcal{N}^c$, are under data / model poisoning attacks by attackers from outside the system.
-While our analysis can be applied to many types of poisoning attacks, we focus on the following types of attacks, \begin{itemize} \item Data Poisoning Attacks: \begin{itemize} \item \textbf{Trojan Attacks}: In this attack, a subset of the dataset of the compromised clients is added with a Trojan and labeled with a target label \cite{xie2020dba}. \item \textbf{Label-Flipping Attacks}: In this attack, the label of some classes are changed to a target class \cite{tolpegin2020data}. \end{itemize} \item Model Poisoning Attacks: \begin{itemize} \item \textbf{Bit-Flip Attacks}: In this attack, some of the bits in the binary representations of the model weights are flipped \cite{xie2018generalized}. \item \textbf{General Random Attack}: In this attack, some of the model weight elements are chosen at random and are multiplied by a large number \cite{xie2018generalized}. \item \textbf{A Little is Enough Attack}: In this attack, the adversaries place their model weights close to a number of benign clients that are far form the mean to gain the majority power \cite{baruch2019little}. \end{itemize} \end{itemize}
+We consider an adversarial environment where a subset of the nodes, $\mathcal{N}^c$, are under poisoning attacks by attackers from outside the system.
+While our analysis can be applied to many types of poisoning attacks, we focus on the following attacks. \begin{itemize}[leftmargin=*] \item Data Poisoning Attacks: \begin{itemize}[leftmargin=*] \item \textbf{Trojan}: A subset of the dataset of the compromised clients is added with a Trojan and labeled with a target label \cite{xie2020dba}.
+This is a stealthy and colluding attack. \item \textbf{Label-Flipping}: The label of some classes are changed to a target class \cite{tolpegin2020data}. \end{itemize} \item Model Poisoning Attacks: \begin{itemize}[leftmargin=*] \item \textbf{Bit-Flip}: In this attack, some of the bits in the binary representations of the model weights are flipped \cite{xie2018generalized}. \item \textbf{General Random}: The attackers randomly choose some of the model weight elements and multiply them by a large number \cite{xie2018generalized}. \item \textbf{A Little is Enough}: In this attack, the adversaries place their model weights close to a number of benign clients that are far form the mean to gain the majority power \cite{baruch2019little}.
+This type of attack is categorized as a colluding attack. \item \textbf{Gaussian}: The adversaries add Gaussian noise to the model updates \cite{pillutla2022robust}. \end{itemize} \end{itemize}

-We do not make any assumptions on how the attackers will choose which nodes $\mathcal{N}^c$ to launch their attacks to, neither do we assume a specific size for $\mathcal{N}^c$.
-However, we need to highlight that the choice of $\mathcal{N}^c$ can affect the learning process and we have conducted experiments to investigate it.